Roxy Ann Peak

 Roxy Ann Peak, also known as Roxy Ann Butte, is a 3576 ft mountain in the Western Cascade Range at the eastern edge of Medford, Oregon.
 Composed of several geologic layers, the majority of the peak is of volcanic origin and dates to the early Oligocene epoch.
 It is primarily covered by oak savanna and open grassland on its lower slopes, and mixed coniferous forest on its upper slopes and summit, stopping short of the summit.
 Despite the peak's relatively small topographic prominence of 753 ft, it rises 2200 ft above Medford and is visible from most of the Rogue Valley.
 The mountain is Medford's most important viewshed, open space reserve, and recreational resource.

 The area was originally inhabited beginning 8,000 to 10,000 years ago by ancestral Native Americans.
 The Latgawa Native American tribe was present in the early 1850s when the sudden influx of non-indigenous settlers resulted in the Rogue River Wars.
 After the wars, the Latgawa were forced away from the region onto reservations.
-The peak was named in August 1853 by emigrants arriving from Missouri via the Oregon Trail.
-Roxy Ann Hutchinson Hughes Bowen was the (step)grandmother of the McKee-Bowen family.
-Her step-daughter Maryum Bowen and Maryum's husband John McKee settled on, and filed a Donation Land Claim for, 320 acres on the SW flank of the butte (today's Hillcrest Orchards and Roxy Ann Vineyards).
+The peak was named in August 1853 by immigrants arriving from Missouri via the Oregon Trail.

 In 1883, the city of Medford was established to the southwest of the mountain, and became incorporated two years later.
 After acquiring a large amount of land from the Lions Club and the federal government between 1930 and 1933, the city created the 1740 acre Prescott Park in 1937.
 The park protects much of the upper slopes and summit of the peak and remains largely undeveloped.
 The peak's southern foothills have some quickly expanding single-family residential subdivisions.